trim21/webpack-userscript-template/readme.md

 npm run build
 ```

-`dist/index.prod.user.js` is the final script. you can manually copy it to greaskfork for deploy.
+`dist/index.prod.user.js` is the final script. you can manually copy it to greasyfork for deploy.

 ### Minify

 There is a [limitation in greasyfork](https://greasyfork.org/en/help/code-rules), your code must not be obfuscated or minified.

-If you don't need to deploy your script to greaskfork, enable minify as you like.
+If you don't need to deploy your script to greasyfork, enable minify as you like.

 ## automatically Deploy